-Interview with Coach Mark Richt, Univ Georgia
+Interview with Coach Mark Richt, Head Coach Univ of Georgia / Univ of Miami (retired)

 1. Why did you choose coaching as a profession?